 - Check the track.
 Look at the fittings and brackets.
 Are there any loose bolts or screws?
 If so, tighten them and try to close the door.

 - If that’s not it, check the track itself.
 Are there any obstructions blocking the wheels?

 - Do the wheels turn freely when you move the door?
 If not, lubricate the tracks and hardware with garage door lubrication.

-If you find and fix any of these issues, try to close the door.
-You?d be surprised at how often it?s a simple fix!
+So, if you find and fix any of these issues, try to close the door.
+You’d be surprised at how often it’s a simple fix!

 - Does your garage door opener have a loose drive chain or visible damage?

 - Are the cables properly spooled around the drums and pulleys?

 - With the garage door open, you won’t be able to inspect the springs.
 Broken springs is one of the most common garage door problems.
 Once you’ve eliminated everything else, broken springs are most likely the culprit.